EMPLOYMENT & FINANCES

 ONE PARISH ONE PRISONER & UNDERGROUND VISION

-RESURRECTION EMPLOYMENT
+RESURRECTION EMPLOYEMENT

 You are an ambassador.
 You’re inviting people outside your team into this journey with you.
 Their company can be a vital part of local ministry, and your friend’s resurrection from the old life.
 Tell the employer your team is behind this prospective employee, giving them the support they need to thrive.